anudeepchintha/Credit-card-fraud-detection-using-Machine-Learning/README.md

 while the owner and the card issuing authorities are unaware of the fact that the card is being used.
-Fraud detection involves monitoring the activities of populations of users in order to estimate, perceive or avoid objectionable behaviour, which consist of fraud, intrusion, and defaulting.
+Fraud detection involves monitoring the activities of populations of users in order to estimate, perceive or avoid objectionable behaviour, which consist of fraud, defaulting and intrusion.
 This is a very relevant problem that demands the attention of communities such as machine learning and data science where the solution to this problem can be automated.
 This problem is particularly challenging from the perspective of